chuksonu700/chuksonu700/README.md

 <h1 align="center">Chukwuemelie Onuigbo</h1>
-<h3 align="center">Am a Passionate Full-Stack Web-Developer and DevOps Engineer </h3>
+<h3 align="center">A Passionate Full-Stack Web-Developer and DevOps Engineer </h3>
+Hello my name is Chukwuemelie
+I am a Full Stack Web Developer and DevOps Engineer.
+I focus on developing and managing Web applications.
+My work involves developing, deploying and managing Web Applications.
+I have a Computer Science background from Federal University Lokoja.

+I am Open to Offers.
+Previously, I worked at Djemtech Systems as a web developer.
+My role involves developing web applications and also teaching other developers how to code applications.
+I'm interested in using technology to solve problems.

 - 📫 Reach Me  **Chuksonu700@gmail.com**